Natural resources of Azerbaijan: Non-metallic mining resources

-Non-metallic mining resources-play an important role in the overall balance of crude mineral resources of Azerbaijan.
+Non-metallic mining resources play an important role in the overall balance of crude mineral resources of Azerbaijan.
 This group includes rock-salt, gypsum, anhydride, bentonite clays, building materials, pyrite, barite, semi-precious and colorful stones, dolomite, Icelandic quarry and so on.

 Rock-salt deposits are located in Nakhchivan Autonomous Republic (Nehram, Düzdağ, Pusyan).
-The deposits are in the sandstone, clay and limestone sediments of Miocene.
+The deposits are in the sandstone, clay and limestone sediments of the Miocene.
 Balanced reserves of the Nehrame field are 73600min tons on the B + S1 category and 64200min on category S2.
 Reserves are estimated to be 2-2.5 billion tonnes.
 The industrial reserves of the Duzdag field are 94517 thousand tons on the A + B + S1 category and 37810 thousand tons on the S2 category.

-Gypsum, anhydrite deposits are formed in homogenous way in the Chalky sediments of Yukhari Aghcakand and Manash villages of Goranboy region.
-They consist of separate stocks, with total inventory of 65-70 million tons.
+Gypsum, anhydrite deposits are formed in a homogenous way in the Chalky sediments of Yukhari Aghcakand and Manash villages of Goranboy region.
+They consist of separate stocks, with a total inventory of 65-70 million tons.
 Industrial reserves of 120 km to the south-east of the city of Nakhchivan (Aras, Gypsum) and around the city of Ganja are 40632 thousand tons on the A + B + S1 category.

 The field of Bentonite clay is identified in Gobustan, Goranboy, Sheki, etc. The largest field was found in Gazakh region (Dash Salahli).
-The field is mainly formed by the influence of hydrothermal product on the Santonian aged volcanism and its industrial reserves are 8,4553 tons.
+The field is mainly formed by the influence of hydrothermal product on the Santonian-aged volcanism and its industrial reserves are 84,553 tons.

-There are lot of construction materials in the territory of Azerbaijan.
+There are a lot of construction materials in the territory of Azerbaijan.
 Currently, the estimated commercial reserves of the sawn stone-block deposit on A + B + S1 category (Goyshtak, Garadagh, Guzdek, Stateyarlı, Dilagar, Shahbulag, Naftalan, Mardakan, Dash Salahli, Zayam and others) is 295836 thousand tons, whereas covering stone deposit (Dashkasan, Shahtakhti, Gulabli, Musakoy, Söyglu and others) is 23951 m3 thousand for the time being.